 Thanks to the Green Mini Host (Apple Mac Mini hosting and collocation provider) who were the first to publicly confirm that latest release of ESXi (6.7 Update 1) works on the recently announced 2018 Apple Mac Mini.

 — Green Mini host (@macminihost) November 7, 2018

 For vSphere/vSAN Home Lab enthusiasts, the price of the new Mac Mini, especially when it is fully loaded is probably a tough sale.
 However, for customers developing on MacOS including iOS development, CI/CD, build farms, gaming, etc. which benefit from running on vSphere.
 For these customers, support for ESXi on the new Mac Mini is extremely interesting, especially with the updated hardware giving these systems a significant boost in performance even when comparing to the current Mac Pro 6,1 and iMac Pro models.
 In fact, I had number of folks ping me after Apple introduced it during their keynote asking if ESXi would work on the Mini's.

-Disclaimer: Apple Mac Mini (both old and new) hardware are NOT officially supported by VMware.
-The only officially supported Apple hardware platform is the Mac Pro 6,1 or Mac Pro 5,1.
+Disclaimer: 2018 Apple Mac Mini are NOT officially supported by VMware.
+The only officially supported Apple hardware platform is the Mac Pro 6,1 or Mac Pro 5,1 and Mac Mini 6,2 or Mac Mini 7,1.
 For more details, please refer to VMware's Hardware Compatibility List.

 Now, before you run and go out to purchase a new Apple Mac Mini, there are a few caveats to be aware of: